onthegomap/planetiler/planetiler-custommap/README.md

   - `geometry` - Geometry type of the expected output feature.
   - `min_zoom` - Min zoom level that the output feature appears in.
   - `max_zoom` - Max zoom level that the output feature appears in.
+  - `min_size` - Minimum length of line features or square root of the minimum area of polygon features to emit below the maximum zoom-level of the map.
   - `tags` - Attributes expected on the output vector tile feature, or `null` if the attribute should not be set.
 Use `allow_extra_tags: true` to fail if any other tags appear besides the ones specified here.
   - `allow_extra_tags` - If `true`, then fail when extra attributes besides tags appear on the output feature.